-On December 15, 2022, we filed a Certificate of Amendment to our Certificate of Incorporation oeffect the Reverse Stock Split.
-The number of shares of authorized stock remained unchanged at 100,000,000 shares of our common stock and 5,000,000 shares of our preferred stock, par value \$0.0001.
-As of May 4, 2023, 5,317,586 shares of our common stock were outstanding.
-As of May 4, 2023, 1,000,000 shares of preferred stock have been designated as Series A Convertible Preferred Stock (of which none are outstanding, and of which 1,000,000 shares were previously issued and subsequently converted into an aggregate of 1,619,144 shares of common stock in 2020), one share of preferred stock has been designated as a Class C Special Voting Share, of which one is outstanding, and one share of preferred stock has been designated as a Class K Special Voting Share, of which one is outstanding.
-As of May 4, 2023, there were 138 holders of record of our common stock.
+On December 15, 2022, we filed a Certificate of Amendment to our Certificate of Incorporation to effect the Reverse Stock Split.
+The number of shares of authorized stock remained unchanged at 100,000,000 shares of our Common Stock and 5,000,000 shares of our preferred stock, par value \$0.0001.
+As of June , 2023, 5,317,586 shares of our Common Stock were outstanding.
+As of June , 2023, 1,000,000 shares of preferred stock have been designated as Series A Convertible Preferred Stock (of which none are outstanding, and of which 1,000,000 shares were previously issued and subsequently converted into an aggregate of 1,619,144 shares of Common Stock in 2020), one share of preferred stock has been designated as a Class C Special Voting Share, of which one is outstanding.
+As of June , 2023, there were 138 holders of record of our Common Stock.
 The following description summarizes the material terms of our securities.
 Because it is only a summary, it may not contain all the information that is important to you.